-- Eight candidates have been shortlisted for the 2016 Award.
-Three finalists have been selected to present their projects to a distinguished jury at the WEEF and GEDC Conference, to be held in Seoul, Korea from 6 - 10 November 2016.
-The finalists will be celebrated at the Diversity Award dinner, as part of a gala evening celebrating diversity in engineering education, where the 2016 Award recipient will be announced.
+- Eight candidates will be shortlisted for the 2017 Award.
+Three finalists will be selected to present their projects to a distinguished jury and the audience at the GEDC Conference, to be held in Niagara Falls, Canada from October 11 - 13.
+The finalists will be celebrated at the event as part of a gala evening celebrating diversity in engineering education.

-The Award Committee will be looking for candidates who have made an impact with their work with the resources available, who can provide evidence that their initiatives have or are generating results and who submit ideas with the potential to be replicated elsewhere, or developed on a bigger scale.
+The Award Committee will be looking for projects that have made an impact with their work with the resources available, that can provide evidence of generating results and show the potential to be replicated elsewhere, or developed on a bigger scale.

-We encourage potential candidates to review the application form to fully understand what the Award Committee is looking for.
+We encourage applicants to review the application form to fully understand what the Award Committee is looking for.
 This includes:

 - Description of the initiative(s), including the origin, approach, implementation and stakeholder involvement.